No Sew Halloween Toga Costumes

 - Leaf headband

 We achieved no sew halloween toga costumes for all the girls.
 We did this all in one afternoon!
-All the girls came supplied with an inexpensive pair of full size sheets that they bought.
+All the girls came supplied with an inexpensive pair of full size sheets to make their toga diy.
 I supplied a fun lunch and we all supplied the laughs and ideas.
-In some cases I was able to cut three or more pieces from one single flat sheet.
+In some cases I was able to cut three or more pieces from one single flat sheet for these diy togas.
 I have left over pillowcases in white that are perfect to use as extras on any bed.
 So much fun seeing their visions come to life!